Ecology of the Gorilla

 Rules and Regulations for trekking mountain gorillas in Uganda

-§ Keep distance of minimum 5 metres or 15 feet from the gorillas.
+Keep a distance of minimum 5 meters or 15 feet from the gorillas.

-§ After or before the visit, keep your voices down until 200 metres away from the gorillas.
+After or before the visit, keep your voices down until 200 meters away from the gorillas.